[metaslider id=304]

 The Story of Papercuts By Oren, on becoming a ketubah artist, and a bit about how a ketubah is made

 Although I didn’t start out as a ketubah artist, I got started with making art a long time ago.
-As a child I expressed myself through drawing and by the time I graduated from college, there was no doubt I would make my living as an artist.
+By the time I graduated from university, there was no doubt I would make my living as an artist.
 My fine arts education was classical through and through, and after university, I studied intensively at the Art Students League of New York, where I had the pleasure of learning with some of the best art teachers in the world.
-This was the foundation that I built on as I shifted focus toward specializing as a ketubah artist.
+This was the foundation that I built on as I adapted universal painting knowledge into specialized skills that can serve a ketubah artist.

 As my wife and I were planning our wedding, our rabbi offered us his stock ketubah.
 She thought we should have something nicer and asked me to design one for us, so I created something just for her.
-When she said I could sell papercut ketubot everything just clicked and Papercuts By Oren was born.
-Here was an idea that would allow me to work in the medium that I had already grown to love and to fully express myself as an artist at the same time.
+When she said I could sell papercut ketubot everything just clicked and Papercuts By Oren became a full time endeavor.
 The best part about being a ketubah artist is that it allows me to create something for to the happiest day of a couple’s life.
 It is rewarding and worthwhile, and it’s something I do with great honor and pride.
 Every design I create is imbued with a sense of purpose and the joy I take in creating it.

 Each ketubah design, whether it is a custom order or made for my shop, starts with tiny sketches.
 Lots and lots and lots of tiny sketches.
 I have books full of them, and that’s where I develop my ideas and get my inspiration.
 When I settle on a sketch I like, I draw it and redraw it until it starts looking like something I like.
 I make lots of design decisions at this point, including working out the physical structure of the piece.
 Because in papercutting I’m carving paper out of the whole, it has to hold up when you finally lift it up.
 Working out the engineering of a ketubah design is like figuring out an intricate puzzle because everything has to be connected just the right way.
 It is an immensely satisfying feeling that comes from holding a complete papercut — a single sheet of paper that holds an entire design in its very structure.

 Cutting the design is slow and precise work that requires patience and a steady hand.
 A single slip-up will ruin the entire piece.
 A completed papercut is an absolute marvel.
 It is endlessly fascinating to look at and study.
 The main tools of a ketubah artist are a giant cutting pad the size of my whole work desk, a straight edge ruler, a Japanese NT cutter (more precise than an x-acto knife), and a surgical scalpel.
 Besides that, I have a good desk lamp and a magnifying visor to save my eyesight.
 I make each ketubah myself in my studio.
 I don’t send my designs out to be laser cut.
-Laser cutters leave jagged pixelated edges and the paper gets burned by the heat and ends up scorched permanently brown.
+Laser cutters leave unattractive burned edges from the heat and the paper ends up scorched permanently brown.
 I believe that if you’re ordering directly from the artist, you should be getting something the artist made, and not something that comes out of a factory.